 Delivery Arrangements and Documentation Requirements

-The provider is responsible for delivery and set-up of the item if the beneficiary is physically or mentally unable to handle the arrangements him/herself.
+The provider is responsible for delivery and set-up of the item if the recipient is physically or mentally unable to handle the arrangements him/her self.

 NOTE: Louisiana Medicaid does not reimburse freight or delivery charges.